 “I was working as a freelance journalist, and I was caught up in chasing all these goals,” Worth explains.
 “Journalism is very rational.
 It’s not very spiritual.
 I didn’t have a strong spiritual connection in my life at that time.
 I’d walk around and think I want to connect to something again.”

-Worth, now 35, makes a living through her readings and workshops and says most of her clients are ambitious, career-driven women in their 20s and 30s.
+Worth, now in her 30s, makes a living through her readings and workshops and says most of her clients are ambitious, career-driven women in their 20s and 30s.
 She can see why witchcraft is liberating for those who feel oppressed.

 “Witchcraft brings you back to your intuition and connects you to your power, and that’s something a lot of people are drawn to right now because it helps them challenge some of the things that don’t feel totally right for them,” says Worth.
 “Anything that helps you recognize that you have control and authority in your life is really important.”